 The comet is on a 6.5-year orbit around the Sun and today is 522 million km (324 million mi) from it.
 At their closest approach on 13 August 2015, just under a year from now, the comet and Rosetta will be 185 million km (115 million mi) from the Sun, meaning an eightfold increase in the light received from the Sun.

 While Rosetta and its scientific instruments will watch how the comet evolves as heating by the Sun increases, observing how its coma develops and how the surface changes over time, the lander Philae and its instruments will be tasked with making complementary in situ measurements at the comet’s surface.
 The lander and orbiter will also work together using the CONSERT experiment to send and detect radio waves through the comet’s interior, in order to characterize its internal structure.

 Choosing the right landing site is a complex process.
 That site must balance the technical needs of the orbiter and lander during all phases of the separation, descent, and landing, and during operations on the surface with the scientific requirements of the 10 instruments on board Philae.

 A key issue is that uncertainties in the navigation of the orbiter close to the comet mean that it is only possible to specify any given landing zone in terms of an ellipse – covering up to one square kilometer – within which Philae might land.

-This weekend, the Landing Site Selection Group (comprising engineers and scientists from Philae’s Science, Operations and Navigation Centre at CNES, the Lander Control Center at DLR, scientists representing the Philae Lander instruments and ESA’s Rosetta team) met at CNES, Toulouse, to consider the available data and determine a shortlist of five candidate sites.
+This weekend, the Landing Site Selection Group (comprising engineers and scientists from Philae’s Science, Operations, and Navigation Center at CNES, the Lander Control Center at DLR, scientists representing the Philae Lander instruments, and ESA’s Rosetta team) met at CNES, Toulouse, to consider the available data and determine a shortlist of five candidate sites.